 We are all different but have one major thing in common.

 This was a monumental task, and I couldn’t have done it without the constant love and support from my wife and kids and extended family.
 They have always been there when I needed them and have played a massive part in helping me achieve everything I have.
-I cannot thank them enough for their encouragement, but hopefully having me around a little longer is reward enough for them.
+I can’t thank them enough for their encouragement but hopefully having me around a little longer is reward enough for them.